aimukhin/debs/README.md

 Decimal point, thousand separator, and style sheet are easily customized.

-## Notes
+## Note
-* All monetary input fields — Debit, Credit and Balance — accept not mere numbers, but full arithmetic expressions.
-* For performance reasons, the program does not support SQLCipher passphrases, but asks instead for raw keys, expected as 64-character strings of hexadecimal digits.
+For performance reasons, the program does not support SQLCipher passphrases, but asks instead for raw keys, expected as 64-character strings of hexadecimal digits.

 ## Compliance
-The program produces HTML5 markup with a CSS3 style sheet.
+The program produces an HTML5 markup with a CSS3 style sheet.

 ## License
 MIT.